lammps/lammps/doc/src/fix_wall_gran.rst

 variable will be evaluated each timestep, and its value used to determine the temperature.
-This option must be used in conjunction with a heat conduction model defined in :doc:`pair_style granular <pair_granular>` and a compatible atom style which stores temperature and a heat flux as defined by the :doc:`atom_style sphere/temp <atom_style>` command.
+This option must be used in conjunction with a heat conduction model defined in :doc:`pair_style granular <pair_granular>` and a compatible atom style which stores temperature and a heat flow as defined by the :doc:`atom_style sphere/temp <atom_style>` command.

 Restart, fix_modify, output, run start/stop, minimize info